EPIC448/EPIC448.github.io/_posts/2018-11-10-rails_nested_resources.markdown

 C.	Understand The naming of nested resource URL helpers are named

-  As you can imagine.
-How code is not following the DRY principle, Following our code, we can conclude that a Post is a child of an Author… thus, has_many :posts belongs_to :author
+  As you can imagine our code is not following the DRY principle, Following our code, we can conclude that a Post is a child of an Author… thus, has_many :posts belongs_to :author